About Drone Scene

 Map Layers - Airspace Overlays

-Drone Scene offers users the ability to customise their experience by providing them tools to view only the data and map layers that are relevant and of interest to them.
+Drone Scene offers its Silver Members and Gold Members the ability to customise their experience by providing them tools to view only the data and map layers that are relevant and of interest to them.

-The list below provides an explaintion of which information is included (and excluded) in each layer.
+The list below provides an explanation of which information is included and excluded in each layer.

 Airports